 Fred H. Bixby Fellowship Program: Overview/FAQs

-The Population Council offers a fellowship program to expand training opportunities for social scientists and biomedical researchers in the health and population fields (download a brochure about the program).
+The Population Council offers a fellowship program to expand training opportunities for social scientists and biomedical researchers in the health and population fields.
 This fellowship is geared toward developing-country nationals in the early stages of their careers, and to those with a demonstrated commitment to remaining in their home countries to build capacity in local institutions or returning home after working/studying abroad.
 The Council's Fred H. Bixby Fellowship Program is a ten-year program that began in January 2007.
 The program offers a limited number of fellowships each year.
 The Fred H. Bixby Fellowship Program allows fellows to work with experienced mentors in the Council's network of offices.
 Fellows work on projects in the following program areas:

 This fellowship program is made possible through a generous grant from the Fred H. Bixby Foundation.
 Fred H. Bixby (1910–72) was a Californian rancher who provided in his will for the creation of the Fred H. Bixby Foundation to support activities related to issues of population.

 - When is the application deadline?

 The Fred H. Bixby Fellowship Program is no longer accepting applications.
 Please check back for more information about future fellowship opportunities with the Population Council.

 - Do I need a Ph.D.?
 What if I am a master's-level candidate?

 A Ph.D. is generally required to qualify for the fellowship.
 In some rare circumstances, a candidate with a master's-level and/or medical degree may qualify for the program, provided s/he has equivalent research and publication experience and is still in the early stages of her/his career.
 Please inquire with the fellowship coordinator to determine your individual eligibility.

 - Am I eligible for the fellowship if I have not yet completed my degree?